leoshimo/feedbinctl/README.md

 Manage Feedbin [Saved Searches](https://github.com/feedbin/feedbin-api/blob/master/content/saved-searches.md) from a configuration file.

+*Disclaimer:* This project is an exercise with Codex.

 ## Commands

 * `feedbinctl pull` - pull current Saved Searches and tags; writes tag‑ID variables into your config.